 Another way to get around this is by letting the other meat, liquids, and vegetables cook properly and adding the Brussels sprouts at the end.
 The taste is close for a broccoli-like vegetable and the appearance is close enough.

-Asparagus belongs to a different plant family but can still serve as a great alternative to broccoli.
+Asparagus belongs to a different plant family, the Asparagaceae family, but can still serve as a great alternative to broccoli.
 There’s a lot you can do with asparagus, such as roasting, steaming, boiling, frying, grilling and more.
 You can also eat it raw.

 In this sense, it’s quite similar to broccoli, since it also carries a slightly bitter taste.
 Asparagus is extremely healthy as well, offering vitamins C, K and A as well as folate.
 It is also low in calories and contains many minerals that can aid your body’s health.

 Asparagus mainly comes in the form of long stalks with the top being a bit leafy and light, similar to the florets of broccoli.
 But don't think only the tops make for a broccoli substitute.
 Even the stalks will match the texture and taste.

 Green beans are vegetables that include a pod and multiple beans inside each pod.
 Both the skin or pod and the beans are edible.
 You can either eat them raw or cook them with other vegetables and spices or seasoning to enhance the taste of your meal.

 These beans are milder and even sweeter than broccoli, but can offer a crunchy texture to your dish in the absence of broccoli.
 They can taste great with dishes like salads, noodles, rice and stir-fries, even though you can’t technically make something similar to broccoli rice with these.

 Green beans are rich in vitamins C, K and B6.
 These broccoli alternatives also contain a good amount of fiber.
 You can use them occasionally as broccoli substitutes, although broccoli is much more nutritious.